janmaaarc/ai-powered-furniture-page/README.md

 ## Features

 *   **Intuitive UI:** A clean and simple form to select furniture options from dropdown menus.
-*   **Dynamic AI Content:** Interfaces with an AI backend (e.g., an n8n workflow) via a webhook to generate custom designs on the fly.
+*   **Dynamic AI Content:** Interfaces with an n8n workflow powered by Gemini to generate custom designs on the fly.
 *   **Responsive Design:** The user interface is fully responsive and works seamlessly on both desktop and mobile devices.
 *   **Modern User Experience:** Features a sleek card-based layout, smooth animations, and clear loading states to provide an engaging user experience.
 *   **Asynchronous Operations:** Utilizes modern JavaScript (async/await) for non-blocking API calls, ensuring the UI remains fast and responsive while waiting for the AI to generate a design.